Gamification in Education: Benefits, Risks, Examples

 Modernizing schools and advancing corporate training with simple but innovative software solutions

-There are two types of gamification:
+There are two types of gamification in education:

 - structural gamification,